Sonnykimee/SQLiteLib/README.md

     // Create a connection to a DB file that is located at "<root>/plugins/TriggerReactor/SavedData/DB/test.db".
-    // The <root> is the location of your bukkit jar file. db.connect( "plugins/TriggerReactor/SavedData/DB/test.db" );
+    // The <root> is the location of your bukkit jar file.
+    // If the file does not exist, the plugins will create a new DB file. db.connect( "plugins/TriggerReactor/SavedData/DB/test.db" );

     // Create a table